Inter-Agency Committee on Anti-Illegal Drugs

 The Inter-Agency Committee on Anti-Illegal Drugs (ICAD) is an inter-governmental forum in the Philippines responsible for ensuring government agencies in implementing and complying with all policies pertaining to the anti-illegal drug campaign.
-The agency was formed by Executive Order No. 5, signed by President Rodrigo Duterte on March 6, 2017.
+The agency was formed by Executive Order No. 15, signed by President Rodrigo Duterte on March 6, 2017.

 The agency is divided into four clusters—enforcement, justice, advocacy, and rehabilitation and reintegration.
+Enforcement is carried out by the National Anti-Illegal Drugs Task Force, alongside the Philippine Drug Enforcement Agency, which also chairs ICAD.

+History

+In May 2017, ICAD launched #RealNumbersPH to tally extrajudicial killings and deaths associated with the Philippine drug war.

+On Leni Robredo's appointment as ICAD vice chair, she said she aimed to "fix the campaign against illegal drugs", by ending the killing of innocent people and going after officials responsible for the kilings.
+In January 2020, Robredo released a report calling the drug war a "massive failure" and noting that only about 1% of illegal drugs in circulation have been seized.

 Member agencies

 The agency is chaired by Philippine Drug Enforcement Agency (PDEA) Director-General Aaron Aquino.
 Vice President Leni Robredo, referred to as the drug czar, served as co-chairperson of the agency from November 6 to November 24, 2019.
 The member agencies of the committee are: